 Ambitious new strategy

-We were delighted to welcome new CEO, Sophie Walker in September.
-25 young women were involved in shaping our ambitious new strategy – to become a leading feminist organisation with a relentless focus on achieving economic justice for young women.
+In September, 25 young women were involved in shaping our ambitious new strategy – to become a leading feminist organisation with a relentless focus on achieving economic justice for young women.

 As inequality across the country grows and services for young people are cut, our work has never been more important.